nmshd/documentation/_docs_use-cases/use-case-consumption-get-repositoryattributes.md

 ## On Success

 - An array of [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#localattribute) will be returned.
-It contains all own RepositoryAttributes that match the query.
+It contains all RepositoryAttributes that match the query.

 ## On Failure

-- No Attributes can be returned, if the parameters are malformed.
+- No Attributes can be returned if the parameters are malformed.